singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 To find all the documents that match a list of strings, we would first sort the list and then send each machine a lookup request for the strings that the machine  owns.
 For example,  if our string is "after  builds boat amaze  banana", machine 1  would get a lookup request for {"after",   "amaze"}.

-Machine 1  looks up the documents containing "after" and "amaze;' and performs an intersection on these document lists.
+Machine 1  looks up the documents containing "after" and "amaze", and performs an intersection on these document lists.
 Machine 3 does the same for{"banana", "boat", "builds"}, and intersects their lists.

 In the final step, the initial machine would do an intersection  on the results from Machine 1  and Machine 3.
 The following diagram explains this process.